Next: Overloading, Previous: Return values, Up: Methods [Index]

 If you need to call other C functions that use variable arguments,

-you must call __ctalkLibcFnWithMethodVarArgs
+you must call __ctalkLibcFnWithMethodVarArgs with the

 name of the function, the method that contains the function’s